-- g.
-Project Plan (10 page limit), which should include: - a clear description of the Project; - duration of the Project, including start-dates and end-dates (and each phase, if relevant) - objectively verifiable milestones and deliverables; - Project phases and stage-gates (if relevant), any expected periods where the Project is dormant (for instance, because a key resource is not available); - the proportion (if any) of the Project dedicated to postgraduate research; - the proportion (if any) of the Project that will take place outside Australia; - any dependencies that are outside the control of the Applicant and other participating institution(s) or entity(ies), such as any resources or approvals from third parties that are needed to start the Project (other than funding from ARENA); - any other relevant information - h.
-A Risk Management Plan, which should include: - consideration of personnel risk and how this will be managed; and - consideration of technology risk and how this will be managed. - i.
-A Work Health and Safety Management System (WHSMS) Plan.

-- j.
-A Compliance Table stating any general conditions of the draft Funding Agreement template that the Applicant does not accept, accepts in part, or does not consider to be applicable. - 4.13 Applicants should be aware that low compliance with the Funding Agreement template may impact on ARENA's assessment of Project risk.
+- a.
+Project Plan (10 page limit), which should include: - · a clear description of the Project; - · duration of the Project, including start-dates and end-dates (and each phase, if relevant); - · objectively verifiable milestones and deliverables; - Project phases and stage-gates (if relevant), any expected periods where the Project is dormant (for instance, because a key resource is not available); - the proportion (if any) of the Project dedicated to postgraduate research; - the proportion (if any) of the Project that will take place outside Australia; - any dependencies that are outside the control of the Applicant and other participating institution(s) or entity(ies), such as any resources or approvals from third parties that are needed to start the Project (other than funding from ARENA); - any other relevant information - b.
+Risk Management Plan (using ARENA's template), which should include: - consideration of personnel risk and how this will be managed; - · consideration of technology risk and how this will be managed; - · any other key project risks; and - Work Health and Safety Management System Plan. - c.
+Compliance Table (using ARENA's template) stating any general conditions of the draft Funding Agreement template that the Applicant does not accept, accepts in part, or does not consider to be applicable. - 4.14 Applicants should be aware that low compliance with the Funding Agreement template may impact on ARENA's assessment of Project risk.
 Strong compliance with the Funding Agreement will generally increase the merit of a Project.